SoftInstigate/angular-restheart/README.md

 You have to configure angular-restheart before start using it.

 ### setBaseUrl
-The base URL where RESTHeart is reachable from.
+The RESTHeart base URL.

 ### setLogicBaseUrl
-The base URL where RESTHeart _logic api is reachable from.
+The RESTHeart _logic base URL.
 For more information refer to [RESTHeart documentation](https://softinstigate.atlassian.net/wiki/display/RH/Application+Logic)

 ### onForbidden
-Function the be called when ad error 403 - Forbidden is returned
+Function the be called when an error 403 - Forbidden is returned

 ### onUnauthenticated
-Function the be called when ad error 401 - Unauthorized is returned
+Function the be called when an error 401 - Unauthorized is returned

 ### onTokenExpired
-Function the be called when ad error 401 - Unauthorized is returned due to token expiration
+Function the be called when an error 401 - Unauthorized due to token expiration is returned

 ### Configuration Example